 - NEED presentations are designed to be nonpartisan. - It is, however, inevitable that presenters will be asked for and will provide their own views. - Such views are those of the presenter and not necessarily those of the National Economic Education Delegation (NEED).

-- What is immigration and why do people migrate?
+- Why do people migrate?

-- History of immigration to the US
+- Some data on immigration

 - Economics of immigration